formlio/forml/docs/workflow.rst

 Actor
 -----

-Actor is the lowest level task graph entity representing an atomic blackbox with three types of *application ports*:
+Actor is the lowest level task graph entity representing an atomic black box with three types of *application ports*:

 * M input and N output *Apply* ports
 * one *Train* input port
 * one *Label* input port

-Additionally there are two types of *system ports* but they are not available for manipulation from the user API.
+Additionally, there are two types of *system ports* but they are not available for manipulation from the user API.
 These are:

 * one input and output *State* port
-* one input and output *Params* port (hyper parameters)
+* one input and output *Params* port (hyperparameters)

 Actor is expected to process data arriving to input ports and return results using output ports if applicable.
 There is specific consistency constraint which ports can or need to be active (attached) at the same time: either both *Train* and *Label* or all *Apply* inputs and outputs.

 Ports of different actors can be connected via subscriptions.
 Any input port can be subscribed to at most one upstream